Turner Motorsport E36 M3 (S52 Engine) Oil Pan Baffle Review January 22 2020

 We ran weld beads shorter than recommended in the instructions.
 These welds are adequate for holding the baffle in place, and more welding just means more chance for the heat to warp the oil pan.

-Turner Motorsport E36 M3 oil pan baffle kit review
+Turner Motorsport E36 M3 oil pan baffle kit review.
+Additional baffle welded in.

 This baffle blocks the sloshing of the oil up out of the sump.